 Courses on comparative procedure focus intellectual and professional attention on judicial systems other than that of the Article III courts.
-Courses may be dedicated to the study of state practice in the U.S., or judicial systems abroad.
+Courses may be dedicated to the study of state practice in the US, or judicial systems abroad.
 The courses may take a theoretical focus, or they may engage in skills development either at the trial or appellate level.
-Courses include: New York Practice, State Constitutional Litigation, Comparative Procedure, and International Constitutional Litigation.
+Courses have included Professional Responsibility in New York Civil Practice and the Comparative Civil Procedure Seminar.
 Comparative inquiry is intellectually rich and enhances critical skills that are essential for students who wish to pursue academic careers, cross-border transactional work, a family-law based practice, or multi-state or transnational litigation.
 Students seeking to work in the global economy (which includes almost all current professional work) would strongly benefit from a course that involves some study of international comparative procedure.

 Courses on the theory of procedure engage some of the most vital conceptual questions of democracy, human rights, and institutional design.
 These courses offer different theoretical perspectives to a set of problems that are critical to political life, philosophical inquiry, and professional practice.